-- 1. The result of a match is decided by: - A score of 6 points by one of the competitors (waza-ari = 1 point, ippon = 2 points) (6 points is the highest attainable score) - Or by receiving a victory by decision (hantei) - Or by way of a "Hansoku-make" decision against the opponent - Or by the concession of an opponent - One (1) ippon = two (2) Waza-ari - 2.
-A Waza-ari is awarded for a technically almost perfectly executed score. - 3.
+- 1. The result of a match is decided by: - A score of 6 points by one of the competitors (waza-ari = 1 point, ippon = 2 points) (6 (or 7 when ending with an ippon) points is the highest attainable score) - Or by receiving a victory by decision (hantei) - Or by way of a "Hansoku-make" decision against the opponent - Or by the concession of an opponent - One (1) ippon = two (2) Waza-ari - 2.
+A Waza-ari is awarded for a technically almost perfectly executed score, no matter how soft. - 3.
 An ippon is awarded for a technically perfectly executed score.
 The initiation, as well as the completion of the performed technique, must be executed perfectly on a technical level.
 A direct perfect score after a 100% block will exclusively be awarded an Ippon. - 4.
 A victory against an opponent who has been penalized with "Hansoku-make" is valued at '6-0" - 5.
 An attack may be placed in the following area: the entire body with exception of the throat, neck and groin. - 6.
-An effective score performed at the same time as the end signal (given by the referee) is - An effective score performed after "Yame" by the referee is invalid and is subject to penalty. - 7.
-No attack no matter how well-executed is valid when both competitors are out of bounds.
-However, if either one of the competitors is outside the match area and his opponent within - 3 Kumite regulations Nunchaku-do 2020 (version 14-11-2021)
+An effective score performed at the same time as the end signal (given by the referee) is valid. - An effective score performed after "Yame" by the referee is invalid and is subject to penalty. - 7.
+No attack no matter how well-executed is valid when both competitors are out of bounds. - 8.
+If either one of the competitors is outside the match area and his opponent within

-- the bounds of the match area performs an effective technique without the referee calling "Yame", the score is valid. - 8.
-If a competitor turns his back on his opponent without the match being interrupted by the referee and the opponent makes a score, the score will be awarded an 'Ippon". - 9.
-If a competitor entirely loses his balance and, consciously or not, falls to the floor, and the opponent makes a score, the score will be awarded an 'Ippon'.
+- the bounds of the match area performs an effective technique without the referee calling "Yame", the score is valid. - 9.
+If either one of the competitors is outside the match area and his opponent within the bounds of the match and both perform an effective technique at the same time without the referee calling "Yame", then a score will be appointed for the person that is within the match area.
+This is not an 'aiuchi'. - 10.
+If a competitor turns his back on his opponent without the match being interrupted by the referee and the opponent makes a score, the score will be awarded an 'lppon". - 11.
+If a competitor entirely loses his balance and, consciously or not, falls to the floor, and the opponent makes a score, the score will be awarded an 'Ippon'. - 12.
+Disarming an opponent, or when the opponent drops the nunchaku, will always be awarded with an ippon.